-Is Trinidad and Tobago a rich country?
+Is Trinidad and Tobago a wealthy country?

 What is the GDP of Trinidad and Tobago?